 God Judges Hearts

 True worshipers will not add or annul from true worship.
 As far as true worship being a matter of salvation, God judges the hearts of those who worship for whether they love God and keep His commands (John 14:21–24).
-Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper, yet some also misused the gifts of tongues and there is no mention of condemnation (1 Cor 11:17–34; 14).
-This writer must defer for God to judge on these matters, yet urge that all follow Christ to worship as God has revealed in the Scriptures.
+Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper, yet some also misused the gifts of tongues in assembly and there is no mention of condemnation (1 Cor 11:17–34; 14).
+The Christian must defer for God to judge on these matters, yet urge that all follow Christ to worship as God has revealed in the Scriptures.

 Churches for True Worship